QuaSi-Software/Documentation/docs/resie_input_file_format.md

 ## Parameter study / Optimisation

 A parameter study runs multiple simulations with different input parameters.
-It can be used to:

-* evaluate predefined parameter combinations;
-* find an optimal component sizing;
-* calculate global sensitivity indices;
-* calculate local sensitivities around a reference point.
+It can be used to evaluate and compare predefined parameter combinations, find an optimal component sizing, calculate global sensitivity indices or evaluate local sensitivities around a reference point.
 ReSiE implements existing optimisation packages as well as custom methods for parameter variation and sensitivity analysis.

 A parameter study is configured with the top-level `parameter_study` object.
 Its configuration consists of three parts:

-1. the objective to evaluate;
+1. the objective to evaluate (`objective_params` together with `objective_function`, `objective_factors` and `objective_senses`)
-2. the parameters to change;
+2. the parameters to change (`parameters`) and
 3. the workflow to perform.

 The objective and parameter definitions are shared between the workflows.
 Workflow-specific settings are placed in: